Bobbermaist/UniBooks/docs/files/core/MY_Model.php.txt

 	}

 	/**
-	 * Insert a value in a table (if it already get its id)
+	 * Insert a value in a table (if it already exists get its id)
-	 * and return the value's ID.
+	 * and return the value's id.
 	 *
 	 * The value can be an array, in that case an array of
 	 * ID is returned.